Yetenol/Setup-Computer/windows-settings.md

 > ```
 > - [ ] Show notif‌ications on the lock screen
 > - [ ] Show me the Windows welcome experience after updates and occasionally
+> - [ ] Get tips, tricks and suggestions as you use Windows

 > Open **System > Power & sleep**
 > ```